Hydrated Fullerenes – Shameless Homeopathy Scam

 The mass of C60 is 720.64 Daltons, 1.2×10−15 microgram.
 That means that there are about 1 trillion C60 molecules in a ml of “life water”.

 This may seem a lot, until you realize that the human body contains approximately 50 trillion cells.
 So if you’d consume a small glass of “life water”, every cell would on average be supplied with just a single buckyball molecule.
 How insignificant this is becomes clear when you realize that the average cell contains approx. 25 trillion molecules.
 One C60 molecule per cell is like seventy cents compared to all US foreign debt.
 Not going to make much of a difference.
-However, the IPAC site says that one “course” is only 1 ml of D5-diluted “life water”, translating to roughly one C60 molecule per at best 50 cells.
+However, the IPAC site says that one “course” is only 1 ml of D5-diluted “life water”, translating to roughly one C60 molecule per at best 50 cells, comparing as a bit more than a cent to the entire US debt.

 More homeopathic mumbo-jumbo: